 pulling things out of the box activity

 To try as a DIY, put clean wash clothes in an empty tissue box, and let your baby learn and explore taking out objects one by one.
-You can also connect small napkins by knotting them through the edges, put them in a box, and let your little one explore the magic inside the box.
+You can also connect small napkins by knotting them through the edges, putting them in a box, and letting your little one explore the magic inside the box.